Providing Outstanding Care

-We have a number of general and specialized surgeons providing outstanding care through both inpatient and outpatient procedures.
-Specifically, we are equipped to provide procedures in General Surgery, Gynecology, Hand Surgery, Urology, Podiatry and Pain Clinic Services.
+We have several general and specialized surgeons providing outstanding care through both inpatient and outpatient procedures.
+Specifically, we are equipped to provide procedures in general surgery, gynecology, orthopedics, urology, podiatry, ENT, and pain clinic services.

 Have you been told that you need to have surgery?
 You are not alone.
 Millions of people have surgery each year.
-Most surgeries are not emergency.
-You have time to find out as much as possible about the surgery, think it over and review your options.
-There are questions that you will want to ask.
-An informed decision is easier to make.
-Your surgeon can help.
-Talk with your surgeon about your condition and the surgery that is recommended.
+Most surgeries are not emergencies.
+You have time to learn as much as possible about the surgery, think it over, and review your options.
+There are questions that you will want to ask to help you make an informed decision, and your surgeon can help.
+Talk with your surgeon about your condition and the procedure that is recommended.
 Do not hesitate to ask questions, your surgeon should welcome it.
 If you do not understand something, ask the surgeon to explain it a different way.
-Following are a few questions that are recommended to be asked to make you a more informed patient.

 - What surgery is recommended?

 - Can another treatment be tried instead of surgery?

 - What if I don’t have the surgery?

 - How will the surgery affect my health and lifestyle?